Digital Post

 Read more and self-services

-You will receive Digital Post from the Danish public authorities from the age of 15, and you are obligated to read it.
+You receive Digital Post from Danish public authorities from the age of 15, and it is your obligation to read it.
 You are obligated to read it because it concerns important events in your life that you have to attend to.
 You might have been accepted to an education, received an institutional placement for you child, or you have an appointment at the hospital.
-These messages will be sent as Digital Post.
+Such information will be sent to you via Digital Post.

-If you do are not able to receive Digital Post from the public authorities, you can apply for exemption and instead receive the messages as ordinary physical mail.
+If you are not able to receive Digital Post from public authorities, you can apply for exemption and instead receive the messages as ordinary physical mail.

 In Digital Post you can: